SDGforskning/sdg-strings/SDG14_query_action_WoS.md

           ("impact*" OR "effect$" OR "affect$" OR "response$" OR "consequence$" OR "results in" OR "changes" OR "alter*"
           OR "sensitiv*" OR "vulnerab*" OR "threat*"
-          )
+          OR "resilience" OR "adaptive capacity" OR "coping" OR "toleranc*" )
       )
       OR